ontohub/ontohub/README.md

 ### Start the rails server

-Start the rails server.
-It will be available at http://localhost:3000/ until you stop it by pressing `CTRL+C`.
+Start the rails server and background processes.
+The server will be available at http://localhost:3000/ until you stop it by pressing `CTRL+C`.

-    rails s
+    script/start-development

 Now you can log in as *admin@example.com* with password *foobar*.
 *Alice, Bob, Carol, Dave, Ted* @example.com can also be used (with the same password).

-### Stopping Solr and Resque

-Resque has to be stopped with `CTRL+C` on the terminal you typed `rake resque:work`.
-Solr is to be stopped as follows:

-    rake sunspot:solr:stop

 License
 -------